ShimizuAise/VT_Spectralizer/README.md

 2: Done: ~~Adaptive Volume Ratios: Right now if a loud noise is processed, the volume ratio will permanently be stuck based on the singular loud noise.
 Next version will have adaptive volume ratios to remedy this issue.~~

 3: ToDo: Option to split left/right tracks for stereo audio and double the number of parameters.

+4: ToDo: Change the param range from 0-100 to 0-1.